 Did you write an article for a publication?
 Have you finished applying the first coat of paint to your new home?
+Have you searched for more quality appliances for your new home?
 Prepare your cupboard for a week’s worth of cooking and meal preparation?
 When you achieve progress on your initiatives, celebrate by throwing a party, purchasing confetti, or baking a cake.
 You should do whatever it takes to recognise and reward yourself as you complete tasks, even the little ones!

 2. Let Yourself be Happy

 Consider all of the instances in which you have procrastinated.
 I’m willing to wager most of those instances occurred when you were not in the best of spirits.

 Make yourself happy to stay productive and keep moving forward.
 To do this, practice thankfulness, surround yourself with positive people, celebrate little wins, give back to the community, participate in things that you like, and even force yourself to smile as a means of combating procrastination.
 Turn on some loud music, tidy your house, or clean out your workstation and surrounding area for a few minutes.
 When used correctly, this strategy can typically push you to start your vital work and quit procrastinating.

 When you truly need a motivational boost, you can always rely on the words or art of others to provide you with a boost.
 With music, you may begin by putting together a playlist of songs that will get you enthusiastic and motivated.
 Music can alter your mood and raise your spirits.
 There are a variety of other resources available to you, such as books, movies, and videos, that may aid you in going forward by providing inspiration and advice.